 What I really got were my hopes up and my heart broken over and over.
 I ignored the lies right to my face.
 I ignored the emotional abuse.
 I ignored the false promises.
 They say marriage is hard and it’s work.
 That keeping a family together is what’s important at all costs.
 That’s what I grew up hearing; those were the words of advice given on my wedding day.

 The cost of trying to save my marriage, though, was me.
 I lost myself in an effort to save something that wasn’t savable.

 I sacrificed who I was to my very core.
 When I look back now I am truly sad for the person I was at that time.
 I put my worth and dependance on someone who didn’t respect or value me.
 I put time and effort into someone that refused to reciprocate.
 Every time I begged and cried for him to stay I lost more and more of myself.

 Five days after my last baby was born, my husband said out loud once again that he didn’t love me.
 His actions in the previous months had shown me that, but out loud, in the open, I was unable to ignore it.
 Again, the end right?

 It was.
 But then a few days later he told me not to give up on him.
 Then a few weeks later he said he wanted to try but didn’t know how.

 Slowly I stopped believing him.
 Slowly I started to do things that were just for me and my kids.
 One day I woke up and realized I had finally let him go.
 I looked at him and didn’t see my husband anymore.
 I realized that the person I loved most was me.
 That day I enjoyed the sunshine.
 I sang, I smiled.
 I looked forward to my future as a single mom with three little kids.
 Months after the first, “I don’t love you anymore,” and weeks after the second was when my marriage ended for me.

 So “When did it happen?” isn’t so simple.
 Which answer would I give?
 The day my world changed.
-The day on the divorce papers.
-The day I let go.
+The day I signed the divorce papers.
+Or the day I let go.